jaremavip3/dttp-project/README.md

 ### Adding New Images

-1. Add images to `client/public/test_images/`
+1. Add images to Supabase Storage via the admin interface
-2. Restart servers or call the `/recompute` endpoint to regenerate embeddings
+2. Database will automatically sync new products and images

 ### Model Performance